-Congressman Johnson's December 8, 2016, proposal includes changes to the benefit formula, cost of living adjustment, and NRA, which together provide net benefit increases to roughly 40% of workers at the low end of the income spectrum and net benefit decreases to roughly 50% of workers at the high end of the spectrum.
+Representative Johnson's December 8, 2016 proposal7 includes changes to the benefit formula, cost of living adjustment, and NRA, which together provide net benefit increases to roughly 40% of workers at the low end of the income spectrum and net benefit decreases to roughly 50% of workers at the high end of the spectrum.
 The proposal would achieve long-term solvency with no increase in revenue.
 Unless otherwise noted, the changes are phased in 10% per year from 2023 to 2032.
 Provisions include:

-- Making the benefit formula more progressive.
-The Johnson proposal defines three new bend points that replace the current two, set at 25%, 100%, and 125% of the national average wage two years before initial benefit eligibility.
+- 1. Making the benefit formula more progressive.
+The Johnson proposal defines three new bend points that replace the current two, set at 25%, 100%, and 125% of the NAW two years before initial benefit eligibility.
 The formula percentages would be 95% up to the first bend point, 27.5% from the first to the second, 5% from the second to the third, and 2% above the third.
 This formula provides a significant benefit increase for the lowest-paid workers, but a significant benefit reduction for those at the high end of the earnings spectrum. - 2.
 Applying the new benefit formula annually.
 This change is the same as that described above in the BPC proposal. - 3.
 Increasing the NRA.
 The Johnson proposal would increase the NRA by three months every year beginning in 2023, until it reaches age 69 in 2030. - 4.
-Eliminating the cost-of-living adjustment (COLA) for high-income beneficiaries and adopting the chained CPI for other beneficiaries.
-The Johnson proposal would eliminate the COLA beginning in 2018 for beneficiaries in pay status whose modified adjusted gross income (MAGI) exceeds \$85,000 if single and \$170,000 if married, both thresholds adjusted thereafter according to the national average wage index.
+Eliminating the COLA for high-income beneficiaries and adopting the chained CPI for other beneficiaries.
+The Johnson proposal would eliminate the COLA beginning in 2018 for beneficiaries in pay status whose modified adjusted gross income (MAGI) exceeds \$85,000 if single and \$170,000 if married, both thresholds adjusted thereafter according to the NAW index.
 COLAs from age 62 to the start of benefit payments would not be affected.
-For all beneficiaries, the COLA, when applicable, would be calculated using the chained CPI described above. - 5.
-Limiting the spouse benefit.
-The Johnson proposal would limit this benefit to the amount based on one-half the PIA of a hypothetical worker of the same age, but whose earnings equaled the national average wage in all years.
-Unlike the similar provision in the BPC proposal, the initial spouse benefit would continue to be adjusted by the national average wage index.
-The benefits of widows and widowers would not be affected.
+For all beneficiaries, the COLA, when applicable, would be calculated using the chained CPI described above.